 The focus for children in strength training is not to bulk up, as this is not weightlifting, powerlifting, or bodybuilding.
-Fitness experts agree that these types of training regiments are not healthy or safe for children.
+Fitness experts agree that these types of training regimens are not healthy or safe for children.
 The goal is to:

 Added benefits of strength training can help young athletes improve performance through increased endurance.

-Before starting a child on any new fitness program check with their doctor or healthcare provider.
+Before starting a child on any new fitness program, check with their doctor or healthcare provider.

 Getting kids interested in fitness early on can help establish a life-long habit of wanting to be and stay healthy.
 This includes a balanced diet, plenty of rest, and regular exercise.
-When done correctly strength training can be a fun and highly beneficial activity.
+When done correctly, strength training can be a fun and highly beneficial activity.

-The scope of our information is limited to chiropractic, musculoskeletal, physical medicines, wellness, and sensitive health issues and/or functional medicine articles, topics, and discussions.
-We use functional health & wellness protocols to treat and support care for injuries or disorders of the musculoskeletal system.
-Our posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate and support directly or indirectly our clinical scope of practice.*
+Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
+We provide and present clinical collaboration with specialists from a wide array of disciplines.
+Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
+We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

-Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
-We also make copies of supporting research studies available to the board and or the public upon request.
-We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
-The provider(s) Licensed in Texas& New Mexico
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.

 We are here to help you and your family.